 • The veteran has multiple service-related Disabilities, and one condition is rated at least 40%, and the overall rating of both conditions is at least 70%.

-Veterans who don't meet the scheduler requirements for individual unemployability may still be eligible for extraschedular TDIU as long as they can prove that the previous review from the schedular TDIU does not match the limitation experienced from their condition.
+Veterans who don’t meet the schedular requirements for individual unemployability may still be eligible for extraschedular TDIU if they can prove that the previous review from the schedular TDIU does not match the limitation experienced from their condition.

 Is TDIU permanent